couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 The following command allows you to register the cluster:

+> [!NOTE]
+> Please be sure that the parameter `--capealla-organization` has the same value with the `identifier` key, which you've already defined in your config file in step 2.1

 ```nushell
 # Register your cluster
 ( clusters get $cluster_name | cb-env register $cluster_name $in."connection string"